beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

 - Warps and performance

-- Some more memory considerations
+- Some more memory considerations - streams pinned memory

 - <mark> *** last example